Setaganga/Portfolio/README.md

 What am I doing now?

-  ---Trying to learn more CSs and Golang, Hackerrank.com challenges, and the Harvard CS50x course
+  ---Trying to learn more CSS and Golang, Hackerrank.com challenges, and the Harvard CS50x course

 What do I plan to do later on?